roy-eugene049/roy-eugene049/README.md

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [roy.eugenes000@gmail.com](mailto:roy.eugenes000@gmail.com)
 * 🚀  I'm currently learning Cloud Computing
-* 🧠  I'm learning React/ TypeScript/ Python/ Microsoft Azure
+* 🧠  I'm learning Advanced Software Engineering
 * 🤝  I'm open to collaborating on Fascinating Projects
 * ⚡  I'm a music producer, guitarist and graphic designer in my other side of life.